ericyang91/RTDS_Python/README.md

   - Example: Practice creating a multiplication table.

 - **Reading from Files**:
-  - `f.read(SIZE)` reads the entire file or a specified number of character and returns string.
+  - `f.read(SIZE)` reads the entire file or a specified number of character in a string.
   - `f.readline(SIZE)` reads one line, optionally with a size limit.
 It stops when it encounters a newline character (\n) or when the specified size is reached, whichever comes first.
 Returns string.
     ```python
     with open('directory', 'r') as f: